-Additional Protocol I of 1977 is more explicit.
-Article 86.1 specifies that:
+Additional Protocol I of 1977 (AP I) is more explicit.
+Art.
+86(1) specifies that:

 "The High Contracting Parties and the Parties to the conflict shall repress grave breaches, and take measures necessary to suppress all other breaches, of the Conventions or of this Protocol which result from a failure to act when under a duty to do so".
+Commanders can be held responsible for ordering their subordinates to carry out unlawful acts or for failing to prevent or punish unlawful acts committed by their subordinates.

-The grave breaches referred to in Article 85 of Additional Protocol I also include those generally committed by a failure to act, such as the unjustified delay in repatriating prisoners of war or civilians.
+The grave breaches referred to in Art.
+85 of AP I also include those generally committed by a failure to act, such as the unjustified delay in repatriating prisoners of war or civilians.